chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 ![Convolution](/images/convolve.gif)
  Great animation to explain how the feature detector affect the output and depth of output in the feature map.
- For example the first edge detector is "\", it will output the image where the most obvious part of the image will be the part contained edges "\".
+ For example the first edge detector is ""\", it will output the image where the most obvious part of the image will be the part contained edges ""\".
 Same goes to the second edge detector "/".

  ### Parameters that control the behavior of each convolved layer
  * **Stride**
  * **Padding(Zero-padding)**
- * **Number of filter(depth of the layers)**
+ * **Number of filter(depth of the next layer)**
  * **Size of the filter**

 ****